 In a subdural hematoma, blood collects between the layers of tissue that surround the brain.
 The outermost layer is called the dura.
-In a subdural hematoma, bleeding occurs between the dura and the next layer, the arachnoid membrane, it's called a subdural hematoma.
+When bleeding occurs between the dura and the next layer, the arachnoid membrane, it's called a subdural hematoma.

-The bleeding in a subdural hematoma is under the skull and outside the brain, not in the brain itself.
-As blood accumulates, however, pressure on the brain increases.
-The pressure on the brain causes a subdural hematoma's symptoms.
-If pressure inside the skull rises to very high level, a subdural hematoma can lead to unconsciousness and death.
+This bleeding occurs under the skull and outside the brain, not in the brain itself.
+As blood pools, however, it puts more pressure on the brain causing symptoms.
+If pressure inside the skull rises to a very high level, a subdural hematoma can lead to unconsciousness and death.

-Symptoms of subdural hematoma depend mostly on the rate of bleeding:
+Symptoms of a subdural hematoma mostly depend on the rate of bleeding.

-- In head injuries with sudden, severe bleeding causing a subdural hematoma, a person may pass out right away or even go into a coma.
+In head injuries with sudden, serious bleeding that causes a subdural hematoma, a person may pass out right away or even go into a coma.

-But other times, a person may appear normal for days after a head injury, but slowly become confused and then unconscious several days later.
+But other times, a person may appear normal for days after a head injury, only to slowly become confused and then pass out several days later.
 This results from a slower rate of bleeding, causing a slowly enlarging subdural hematoma.

-- In very slow-growing subdural hematomas, there may be no noticeable symptoms for more than two weeks after the bleeding starts.
+In very slow-growing subdural hematomas, there may be no noticeable symptoms for more than 2 weeks after the bleeding starts.

 - Change in behavior

 - Lethargy or excessive drowsiness

 - Loss of movement on the opposite side of your body as the head injury